Garni Temple: Tourist attraction

 By the mid-20th century, even before its reconstruction, it had already become a major tourist destination, attracting tens of thousands of visitors by the early 1970s.
 Today, it remains one of Armenia's most visited sites, along with the nearby medieval monastery of Geghard.
 Many visitors choose to visit both locations, collectively known as Garni–Geghard, on a day trip from Yerevan.
 Some 200,000 people visited the temple in 2013.
 The number nearly doubled by 2019, prior to the COVID-19 pandemic, when Garni received almost 390,000 visitors, including 250,000 Armenians and 137,400 foreigners.

-Among its visitors have been several presidents, (Note: including Boris Yeltsin of Russia, Karolos Papoulias of Greece, Demetris Christofias of Cyprus, and Heinz Fischer of Austria.) opera singer Montserrat Caballé, American TV personalities Khloé and Kim Kardashian, and Conan O'Brien, Russian pop star Philipp Kirkorov.
+Among its visitors have been multiple presidents (Note: including Boris Yeltsin of Russia, Karolos Papoulias of Greece, Demetris Christofias of Cyprus, and Heinz Fischer of Austria.) and high-profile entertainers.
+(Note: Spanish opera singer Montserrat Caballé, American TV personalities Khloé and Kim Kardashian, and Conan O'Brien, Russian pop star Philipp Kirkorov.)

 Neopagan shrine

 Since 1990, the temple has been the central shrine of the small number of followers of Armenian neopaganism (close to Zoroastrianism) who hold annual ceremonies at the temple, especially on March 21—the pagan New Year.
 On that day, which coincides with Nowruz, the Iranian New Year, Armenian neopagans celebrate the birthday of the god of fire, Vahagn.
 Celebrations by neopagans are also held during the summer festival of Vardavar, which has pre-Christian (pagan) origins.
 Neopagans celebrated the "return" of Satala Aphrodite, attributed to Anahit, at the temple in September 2024 when the bronze head was brought to Armenia for temporary exhibition.